Short answer

 - Create hundreds of QR codes at once using a table interface or CSV upload

-- Match custom domains and QR code templates by name instead of complex IDs
+- Match custom domains, directories, and QR code templates without needing to memorize UUIDs

 - Auto-generate unique shortlinks for each QR code or specify your own